r2alter/PowerNetScan/README.md

 ## Acknowledgments

 Thanks a lot!
-I was inspired by the project ```https://github.com/BornToBeRoot/PowerShell_IPv4PortScanner/blob/main/Scripts/IPv4PortScan.ps1``` in terms of multithreading.
+I was inspired by the project https://github.com/BornToBeRoot/PowerShell_IPv4PortScanner/blob/main/Scripts/IPv4PortScan.ps1 in terms of multithreading.

-## ToDo
+## To Do

 I want to add UDP scan functionality.
 If I will find proper use case I add more formats of file output like JSON or XML.
+There is also idea to add support of IPv6.

 ## Licence